You will find videos on this page related to the rehabilitation system developed in this research project.

 This video shows how the pose (position and orientation) of the moving platform of the parallel robot can be operated by force control.

-The ATI sensor FTN-Delta-10-Netb SI-330-3 is used for this purpose.
-This is a multi-axis sensor with 6 degrees of freedom capable of measuring forces and torques in the X-Y-Z axes.
+An ATI sensor FTN-Delta-10-Netb SI-330-3 is used for this purpose.
+This multi-axis sensor has 6 degrees of freedom and can measure forces and torques in the X-Y-Z axes.

 A new linear algebra model-based controller for a 4dof parallel robot